 The type of APU depends on the size of your truck and your needs.
 Semi trucks are usually equipped with two types of APUs, which run on fuel or batteries.
 Let’s know the difference between these two types of APU units.

 #1.
-Combustion APUs (Diesel, Natural Gas or Propane)
+Combustion APU (Diesel, Natural Gas or Propane)

 These units have small diesel or gas-powered engines that generate electricity.
 They operate independently of the truck’s engine and can run for long periods of time.
 Such APU units are robust enough to supply power for cabin heating needs